crackcomm/ocaml-boxroot/README.md

 ### Implementations

-The benchmarks compares various implementation of an OCaml reference type Ref containing a single value with an imperative interface (`create`, `get`, `delete`, `modify`):
+The benchmarks compares various implementation of a cell containing a single value with the same interface as boxroot (`create`, `get`, `delete`, `modify`):

+- `ocaml`: a pure OCaml implementation where `create` is the identity and nothing happens on deletion.
-- `ocaml`: an OCaml implementation using a mutable record, with deletion implemented by assigning `()` using Obj.magic.
-TODO: update.
+- `ocaml_ref`: a pure OCaml implementation using a mutable record, with deletion implemented by assigning `()` using Obj.magic.
-- `gc`: a C implementation of the previous using `caml_alloc_small(1,0)`,
+- `gc`: a C implementation of the previous, using `caml_alloc_small(1,0)`,
 - `boxroot`: a `boxroot` disguised as an immediate (reference implementation described further below),